IlyaSemenov/node-data-cleaner/README.md

 This is yet another data object validator and transformer for Node.js, inspired by Django forms validation framework.

+It is intended to be used in SPA API or form submit handlers, and focuses on the following goals:

+* easily validate fields with *custom* business rules (including async checks involving database access) without additional boilerplate
+* maximize code reuse betwen validation and further data processing
+* collect validation errors for the UI

 ## How it works

 A configured *cleaner* accepts some value (typically a data object coming from insecure API client), validates and transforms it into cleaned version, field by field.
 Every field may run through a predefined sub-cleaner, or a custom ad-hoc cleaner, or easily combine both methods.
 All cleaners can be (but don't have to be) asynchronous and return a promise.